joao-d-oliveira/RL-SmartAgent-BananaGame/README.md

 [image1]: https://user-images.githubusercontent.com/10624937/42135619-d90f2f28-7d12-11e8-8823-82b970a54d7e.gif "Trained Agent"

-# AI Agent :space_invader: to navigate in a Banana :banana: world :globe_with_meridians:
+# AI Agent 🤖 to navigate in a Banana 🍌 world 🌐
 ![Trained Agent][image1]

 ## Introduction

 This project aims to explore the power of teaching an agent through Reinforced Learning (RL) to navigate on a Banana World.

 The agents uses a DQN Network with a Deep Q-Learning Aldorithm to learn how to navigate efficiently in the virtual world collecting bananas.

-### Options for different Networks
+## Options for different Networks

-The implementation contains a `simple DQN` (that should solve the game within the first ±260 episodes), then there's also a `complex layer DQN` (that should solve the game within the first ±260 episodes) and finally you can choose to use a `double DQN` as well (that should solve the game within the first ±260 episodes).
+The implementation options for: `Vanilla DQN`, `Double DQN`, `Dueling DQN` and `Priorized Replay Experience DQN`.<br>
+Please check under [Instructions](https://github.com/joao-d-oliveira/RL-SmartAgent-BananaGame#instructions) on how to activate each of this options

 ------
 ## Getting Started